basiralab/HyperCOCO/README.md

 ## Dataset Description

 The dataset "ABIDE_subset" provided in this repository is a portion of the full dataset used in our study.
-It consists of preprocessed functional data from:
+It consists of preprocessed functional data:

 - **73 individuals** with Autism Spectrum Disorder (ASD)
 - **77 typically developing (TD)** controls

 To access the complete dataset, please refer to the ABIDE (Autism Brain Imaging Data Exchange) website: [https://fcon_1000.projects.nitrc.org/indi/abide/](https://fcon_1000.projects.nitrc.org/indi/abide/)

+We used also ADHD data in our study, here "ADHD_subset" is provided and consists of preprocessed functional data containing:
+- **75 individuals** with Attention deficit hyperactivity disorder (ADHD)
+- **75 typically control developing (TDC)** controls

+Full dataset can be found in: [https://fcon_1000.projects.nitrc.org/indi/adhd200/](https://fcon_1000.projects.nitrc.org/indi/adhd200/)

 ## Project Structure